proxmox/proxmox-backup/docs/tape-backup.rst

    the password.
 Please make sure to remember the password, in case you need to restore the key.

-..
-NOTE:: We use global content namespace, meaning we do not store the source datastore name.
-Because of this, it is impossible to distinguish store1:/vm/100 from store2:/vm/100.
-Please use different media pools if the sources are from different namespaces with conflicting names (for example, if the sources are from different Proxmox VE clusters).

 .. image:: images/screenshots/pbs-gui-tape-pools-add.png
   :align: right
   :alt: Tape Backup: Add a media pool